bioinfo-arctic/FSK2053/Spring_2025/Practical_genetic_data_and_database.md

 Add species names identified through standalone blast to the excel sheet.
 Compare it with the declared species name.
 How many (or in percentage) of the species match with the declared species name?
 At the same please visit: https://www.iucnredlist.org to find out the conservation status of the species you identified.
 Add that information to the table.
 Now we have all the necessary information to make a meaningful conclusion about the problem and possible solutions.

-Part III: Discussion
+## Part III: Discussion
- Questions to discuss:
+- Did any of your samples come from endangered or overfished species?
+How did that affect your interpretation of the restaurant’s claims?
-- How confident are you in your species identification based on the BLAST results?
-What factors determine the quality of identification?
+- What factors make you confident in your species identification based on BLAST results?
-- What challenges did you face in retrieving or analysing data?
-- How can these tools be used in research, conservation, and industry?
-Where else do you think this technique be used?
+- What are some real-world applications of these tools beyond seafood fraud?
+- What are some shortcomings of BLAST or barcoding techniques?
+- How could these tools be integrated into food regulation or restaurant inspections?